Certificate of Naturalization Apostille

 Certificate of Naturalization Apostille Process

-A true copy with an original, readable signature and the name of the official who signed the document or certified copy is required to authenticate or apostille a certificate of naturalization or certificate of citizenship.
+A true copy with an original, readable signature and the name of the official who signed the document or certified copy is required to authenticate or Apostille a Certificate of Naturalization.
 Apostilles are not required for original papers.
-Even if your document was issued in one of the states, you'll need to get an apostille from the US Department of State because documents issued by the federal government or signed by a federal officer, an American Consular Officer, a military notary, or a Judge Advocate go through the federal apostille process.
+Even if your document was issued in one of the United States, you'll need to get an apostille from the US Department of State because documents issued by the federal government or signed by a federal officer, an American Consular Officer, a military notary, or a Judge Advocate must go through the federal Apostille process.

 Certificate of Naturalization Translation

-Most nations will not consider documents “legal” unless they are verified AND written in the language of the nation in which they will be submitted, in addition to the apostille certificate of citizenship.
-As a result, you should get your paper and apostille translated.
-Accepted translations must fulfill high certification and notarization criteria, therefore this is not a simple operation.
+Most nations will not consider documents “legal” unless they are verified AND written in the language of the nation in which they are being submitted.
+Because of this, you should get your document and Apostille translated.
+Accepted translations must fulfill high certification and notarization criteria which makes this a not so simple process.